htrajan/ht-drawsteel/Classes Single Page/Fury.md

 ### Primordial Aspect

 You come from a tradition older than civilization, older than warfare, older than most of the world.
-You have undergone a rite of passage that revealed the building blocks of the Timescape—the Primordial Chaos—and which left an aspect of the Primordial Chaos inside you.
+You have undergone a rite of passage that revealed the building blocks of the Timescape-the Primordial Chaos-and which left an aspect of the Primordial Chaos inside you.
 As you channel the rage that shapes you, you can choose a primordial aspect from the following:

 - **Berserker:** You channel your rage into expressions of physical might, acting as a living version of the forces that reshape the world.
 You gain the Lift skill.
 - **Reaver:** You channel your rage into instinct and cunning, challenging the false order of civilization.
 You gain the Hide skill.